 This could be a great option for you, especially if a higher price isn't an issue.

 As we already mentioned, storm doors are largely made up of glass panels and screens.
 While this is a basic common denominator in storm doors, you can find different types of glass and screens, some of which you may prefer over others.

 When it comes to the glass panels in your storm door you can go with a normal, non-decorative glass panel.
 This is the simplest and cheapest option available.

 You can also choose a beveled glass storm door.

-You're probably accustomed to seeing the feature used for mirrors, but beveled glass can also be used for windows, tabletops, and doors.
+You're probably accustomed to seeing the feature used for mirrors, but you can also use beveled glass for windows, tabletops, and doors.

 The style has tapered edges that accentuate the frame and give the piece an old-world elegance.

 Another cool feature of beveled glass is that it creates a prism that refracts light and makes alluring color patterns.
-It has a sort of sparkly element when light hits and, and adds a bit of pizzazz to any storm door.
+When light hits it, it sparkles and shimmers, adding a bit of pizzazz to any storm door.

 A third option is installing a storm door with low emissive (Low-E) glass.

-Low-E glass has a microscopically thin coating that is transparent and reflects heat.
-That means you provide better insulation for your home, and reduce fading on your entry door.
+Low-E glass has a microscopically thin, transparent coating that reflects heat.
+That means you provide better insulation for your home and reduce fading on your entry door.